JanSlobodnik/pre-publishing/readme-draft.md

 | &#9745; **Validate and apply new blocks** and transactions to update consensus and ledger state. | | |
 | &#9745; **Broadcast messages**: blocks, SNARK pool | | |

-Currently, with the Open Mina node, you can:

-* Produce and prove blocks (with and without transactions).
-* Produce SNARK proofs for transactions.
-* Connect to the network and sync up to the best tip block
-* Validate and apply new blocks and transactions to update consensus and ledger state.
-* Broadcast messages: blocks, SNARK pool

-We are currently working on the following:
-* Receiving and broadcasting transactions from/into the transaction pool.
-This is already possible but is still an early alpha version and needs more work.
+Please note that receiving and broadcasting transactions from/into the transaction pool is already possible, but is still an early alpha version and needs more work.
-* A block replayer that uses data from the archive nodes

-In the future, we plan to implement:

-* Direct transfer of MINA funds
-* O1JS support for Rust node, thanks to which you will be able to directly inject simple transactions, such as transferring Mina funds from one account to another.

 ## Updates to the Front End